 Do you have more than one wedding a day?

-No way!
 We focus on you and want you to have the most amazing day of your life so there is only one event allowed per day.

 Do you have a designated parking area?

 What's the backup weather plan?

-We built the timber-framed pavilion in 2016 to be the alternate ceremony location, should there be rain in the forecast, or if it is just way to hot out to be in the direct sun.
+We built the timber-framed pavilion in 2016 to be the alternate ceremony location, should there be rain in the forecast, or if it is just way to hot to be in the direct sun.
 If not used for your ceremony, you can use this space during cocktail hour where guests can enjoy beverages, appetizers, and mingle in front of the pavilion’s massive stone fireplace and enjoy the scenic views.

 Our guests are from out of town, what should we suggest they do during their off time?